yindaheng98/cloudreveimport/README.md

 import time
 from cloudreveimport import Invoker invoker = Invoker(
-    execuable="path to execuatable file you just install by 'go install ...'", config="path to your conf.ini for your cloudreve", email="your email in cloudreve"
+    execuable="path to executable file you just built", config="path to your conf.ini for your cloudreve", email="your email in cloudreve"
 )